Luigi Pezzuto: Diplomatic career

+On 7 May, he was nominated Nuncio to Belize by Pope Benedict XVI.

-Pope Benedict XVI named him Nuncio to Bosnia-Herzegovina and to Montenegro on 17 November 2012.
+The same Pope named him Nuncio to Bosnia-Herzegovina and to Montenegro on 17 November 2012.

 He was named Apostolic Nuncio to Monaco as well on 16 January 2016.
 His term as nuncio there ended with the appointment of his successor on 25 May 2019.

 Pope Francis accepted his resignation from his other positions on 31 August 2021.